hossfeld/crowdsourced-speech-quality/README.md

 ### CSV Format
 * `csXYZ_ratingsPerCondition.csv`: The first column indicates the condition (integer).
 The other columns contain the ratings from all subjects.
 Please note that the number of votes per condition varies.
 * `csXYZ_ratingsPerUser.csv`: The CSV file contains three columns `userid, condition, rating`
+* `csXYZ_summaryPerCondition`: Summary of the ratings per condition.
+The CSV file contains the following colums: `condition,MOS,SOS,total number ratings,#ratings 1,#ratings 2,#ratings 3,#ratings 4,#ratings 5` where `#ratings i` indicates the total number of ratings for score `i` for this condition for i=1,2,3,4,5.

 ## Investigators
 The investigators in this research are